 It means your body is overwhelmed and is having trouble kicking it into gear.
 It hasn’t recovered properly or is too tired.
 One might think it’s good to have low stress scores, but the thing is you do need some stress in order to pull it together and get things done.
 Both too low and too high stress levels are not good for you.

-Resilience is your body’s ability to maintain homeostasis regardless of what may be happening to you.
+Health is your body’s ability to maintain homeostasis regardless of what may be happening to you.
 This metric is important to monitor when you’re sick, because it shows how well your body is coping.
-High resilience means you’re doing alright, even if you’re experiencing symptoms, while low resilience is a sign the illness is taking a toll on you.
+A high level of health means you’re doing alright, even if you’re experiencing symptoms, while a low one is a sign the illness is taking a toll on you.

 Our algorithms calculate it based on heart rate variability analysis.
-Resilience has nothing to do with the intensity of any symptoms you may be experiencing.
-For example, you may feel better with a body temperature of 37–38 °C (99.5–101 °F) than of above 39 °C (102.5 °F), but your resilience may be worse.
+Health has nothing to do with the intensity of any symptoms you may be experiencing.
+For example, you may feel better with a body temperature of 37–38 °C (99.5–101 °F) than of above 39 °C (102.5 °F), but your health level may be worse.

 Important note: This content is here for informational purposes only and may not be used for medical assessment or diagnostic purposes.
 If you feel unwell, please consult a medical professional.